 Finally, the third aspect is to have it be quiet.
 Or at least a reasonable noise level.

 This is how we rate allergy air purifiers.
 It’s this combination of three factors that guide our rankings of the best room air purifiers.

 In addition, we include a rating for ease of use.
 This is a preference for us.
 We know not everyone cares so much about this.
 So, ignore this if it’s not useful.

-In our testing we noticed some air cleaners remove close to 100% or airborne allergens.
+In our testing we noticed some HEPA air cleaners remove close to 100% or airborne allergens.
 While others remove as little as 50%.
 This is due to the quality of the filter media.

 A true HEPA filter removes 99.997% or more of particles that are 0.3 microns and larger.
 This is virtually anything that would cause you to suffer with allergy symptoms.
-The best air purifiers have a true HEPA filter.
+The best air cleaners have a true HEPA filter.

 Lower efficiency filters are known as a HEPA-type filter.
 This means it is not a genuine true HEPA filter.
 This type of filter can be good for the large types of pet dander but for the smallest particles that you would breathe in they do not work as well.